suit-wg/information-model/draft-ietf-suit-information-model.md

 ### Example 1: Two Storage Locations

 A device supports two components: an OS and an application.
 These components can be updated independently, expressing dependencies to ensure compatibility between the components.
-The firmware authority chooses two storage identifiers:
+The Author chooses two storage identifiers:

 * "OS"
 * "APP"

 ### Example 2: File System

 A device supports a full filesystem.
-The firmware authority chooses to use the storage identifier as the path at which to install the payload.
+The Author chooses to use the storage identifier as the path at which to install the payload.
 The payload may be a tarball, in which case, it unpacks the tarball into the specified path.

 ### Example 3: Flash Memory

 A device supports flash memory.
-The firmware authority chooses to make the storage identifier the offset where the image should be written.
+The Author chooses to make the storage identifier the offset where the image should be written.

 ## Manifest Element: Component Identifier {#manifest-element-component-identifier}